Book Appointment Now

 What are the risks associated with smile correction procedures?

-An orthodontist has 2-3 years of advanced training beyond dental school in aligning teeth and correcting bite issues.
-General dentists handle cosmetic procedures like veneers and whitening.
-For complex alignment, overbite, underbite, or crossbite correction, choose an orthodontist.
+An orthodontist has two to three years of training beyond dental school in aligning teeth and correcting bites.
+General dentists handle cosmetic work like veneers and whitening.
+For complex overbite, underbite, or crossbite correction, choose an orthodontist.
 Panama City has specialists at Dental Obarrio.

 How long do I need to wear retainers after orthodontic treatment?

-You need to wear removable retainers full-time for 3-6 months after treatment, then nightly for at least one year.
-Most orthodontists recommend wearing retainers at night indefinitely to maintain results.
+You wear removable retainers full-time for three to six months after treatment, then nightly for at least one year.
+The American Association of Orthodontists advises nightly wear long-term to hold results.
 Panama clinics often include Vivera retainers in the treatment package at no extra cost.

 Can clear aligners fix all types of bite problems?

-Clear aligners like Invisalign can fix mild to moderate bite problems, including crowding, spacing, overbite, and crossbite.
-Severe bite problems or complex orthodontic cases may require traditional braces or specialized appliances.
-Panama City orthodontists at Dental Obarrio can evaluate your case during a virtual consultation.
+Clear aligners like Invisalign fix mild to moderate problems, including crowding, spacing, overbite, and crossbite.
+Severe or complex cases may need traditional braces or special appliances.
+Panama City orthodontists at Dental Obarrio can review your case during a virtual consultation before you travel.

 Are dental clinics in Panama safe and accredited?

-Yes, dental clinics in Panama are safe and accredited.
+Yes.
 Hospital Punta Pacifica holds JCI (Joint Commission International) accreditation and is affiliated with Johns Hopkins Medicine International.
-All dentists must register with the Technical Health Council (Consejo Tecnico de Salud).
-Top dentists also hold AACD and ICOI memberships.
+All dentists must register with the Technical Health Council (Consejo Tecnico de Salud), and top dentists also hold AACD and ICOI memberships.
+Standalone dental clinics are not individually JCI-rated.

-Medical Tourism Packages coordinates your entire smile correction journey in Panama.
-We connect you with JCI-accredited clinics, US-trained dentists, and bilingual support staff.
-Our team arranges travel, accommodations near Hospital Punta Pacifica, and appointment scheduling.
+Medical Tourism Packages coordinates your full smile correction journey in Panama.
+We connect you with JCI-accredited clinics and US-trained dentists, arrange travel and accommodations near Hospital Punta Pacifica, and provide bilingual support through treatment and recovery.

-Contact us today for a free consultation and personalized smile correction package.
+Contact us today for a free consultation and a personalized smile correction package.